-The Architect of the Capitol releases an annual energy report to highlight efforts to reduce energy use.
-As stewards of the U.S. Capitol and as a legislative agency, the AOC is required to meet annual reductions in energy consumption and report annual progress.
-The annual energy report was created to inform Congress and the American people of the AOC’s progress on meeting its efficiency goals as well as its further commitments to sustainability and water efficiency.
-It includes details on the AOC’s approach, achievements, and areas identified for future progress.
+The report below was created to inform Congress and the American people of the Architect of the Capitol’s (AOC's) progress on meeting its efficiency goals as well as its further commitments to sustainability and water efficiency.
+It includes details on the AOC's approach, achievements and areas identified for future progress.

 Message from the Architect of the Capitol